akostrik/stage_telegram_python/README.md

 ## The limits related to MongoDB

-The installation instructions are provided in this document only for the cloud version MongoDB (MongoDB Atlas), however the user can [install MongoDB locally](https://www.mongodb.com/docs/manual/administration/install-on-linux/).
+The installation instructions are provided in this document only for the cloud version _MongoDB Atlas_, however the user can [install MongoDB locally](https://www.mongodb.com/docs/manual/administration/install-on-linux/).

 The speed of MongoDB requests is not critical in this project, because they are much faster than OpenAI requests.
 However, once OpenAI operations are accelerated (by the means descibed above or others), the databade requests can be accelerated by installing MongoDn locally et may be by using other databases.